-Long term care insurance can be used to complement any of the contracts/agreements available at Eastmont.
-Please contact a marketing representative to discuss your coverage and learn how your specific policy can be utilized to enhance your financial security.
+Long-term care insurance can be used to complement any of the contracts/agreements available at Eastmont.
+Please contact a sales associate to discuss your coverage and learn how your specific policy can be utilized to enhance your financial security.

-When you meet with a marketing representative at Eastmont, each agreement will be explained to you in full.
+When you meet with a sales associate at Eastmont, each agreement will be explained to you in full.
 Once this information has been shared with you, you may consult your family, financial advisor and/or attorney to determine which one would best suit your needs.
-The marketing representative at Eastmont is also available to answer any questions you or your support group may have to help understand the benefits of each plan.
+The sales associate at Eastmont is also available to answer any questions you or your support group may have to help understand the benefits of each plan.

 There are many, but some of the top benefits are:

 - Peace of mind of having a plan in place for the future

 - Freedom from home maintenance, housekeeping, and grounds keeping

 - Tax advantages